The terms, written like a letter.

 Your account.

 You don't need an account to use HiBud — the app is designed to work fully on-device.
-If accounts are introduced later (for sync, or a paid tier), please use a real email so we can send you a sign-in link, and please look after your login.
+If accounts are introduced later for sync, please use a real email so we can send you a sign-in link, and please look after your login.
 You're responsible for what happens under your account.

 You must be old enough where you live to enter a basic agreement.
 If you're using HiBud on behalf of a company, you're telling us you have the authority to do that.